 Natalie Grills the Cops

-Another Friday, another police bar, thought Natalie Rumsfort as she barged into Rumble's, a popular bar and grill just outside of Precinct 01."
-She wore a tight Chartreuse Yellow tank top that was suitably low cut for her intelligence gathering mission today.
+Another Friday, another police bar, thought Natalie Rumsfort as she barged into Rumble's, a popular bar and grill just outside Precinct One.
+She wore a tight chartreuse yellow tank top suitably low cut for today's intelligence-gathering mission.

 "Natalie, over here!" shouted a policeman at one of the tables.

-Natalie flashed a smile and headed their way, reminding herself of what a professor at journalism school said: "Cultivating sources is the seed of a future story."
+Natalie flashed a smile and headed their way, reminding herself of what a professor at journalism school said.

+"Cultivating sources is the seed of a future story."

 "Grab a chair, Lois Lane," Officer O'Dell N'Tua said.

 O'Dell is one of the most handsome African American officers she knows, which means she must diplomatically decline his offer for an overnight liaison.
 Exchanging sex for information works only once while playing hard-to-get succeeds every time.

 O'Dell took a glance at her tank top as she sat down.

-"Am I allowed to look?" he said.
+"Am I allowed to look?"

 "Am I allowed to ask questions?"

-"Fair enough, Natalie, I'll take that deal."
+"Fair enough, Natalie.
+I'll take that deal."

-The policewoman next to O'Dell asked sweetly, "Am I allowed to look?"
+The policewoman next to O'Dell asked sweetly.

+"Am I allowed to look?"

-Natalie gave her a sly smile and said, "I'm strictly men these days, Annabell.
-Oh, I tried several girls in college, like every girl on campus doesa couple of, but I like the challenge that a male presents to me."
-Turning to the third policeman at the table, she said: "I'm sorry, I don't know you.
-I'm Natalie Rumsfort of the Sun-Times."
+Natalie gave her a sly smile.

+"I'm strictly men these days, Annabell.
+Like every girl on campus, I tried a couple of girls in college, but I like the challenge that a male presents me."

+Natalie turned to the third policeman at the table.

+"I'm sorry, I don't know you.
+I'm Natalie Rumsfort of the Sentinel."

 He reached out and shook her hand.

 "Vince DiGrazio, ma'am.
 I'm just out of the Academy."

 "Nice to meet you, Vince.
-Now, O'Dell, what do you hear about that assassination attempt last Tuesday?"
+Now, O'Dell, what did you hear about that assassination attempt last Tuesday?"

-"I'm sure you know that it was John Merrick, some highfalutin lawyer and his circling-shark daughter, Veronica Merrick Fieldstone."
+"I'm sure you know it was John Merrick, some highfalutin lawyer, and his circling-shark daughter, Veronica Merrick Fieldstone."

 "That's a metaphor for a superior attorney who beats you in court, right?
 Merrick has a son on the force, doesn't he?"